You'd like to create custom subdomains for each of your users, like

 If the new custom domain to be added is not in this list, use the Domain Create endpoint to add it to the app.
 You will need to handle the case where the domain to be added is already in use.

 Your customers will need to update their DNS records to point to the new DNS targets generated by Heroku.
 You will need to provide your customers with these DNS targets and they will need to make any necessary adjustments in their DNS provider's dashboard.
 Please note that some DNS providers do not support ALIAS/ANAME records, which means that some of your customers may need to switch DNS providers if they want to use custom root domains with your service.
 You can read more about this here: https://help.heroku.com/NH44MODG/my-root-domain-isn-t-working-what-s-wrong

 If a user cancels their membership with your SaaS product, you can use the Domain Delete endpoint to remove their custom subdomain.

 Special notes for SSL certificates

-If you require SSL for more than 100 custom domains on one app, you have 2 options:
+If you require SSL for more than 1000 custom domains on one app, you have 2 alternatives:

-If you need SSL on no more than a couple hundred custom domains, you could use SSL Endpoint "shells" as described in our How do I enable SSL for my app that has more than 100 custom domains? article in the Help Center.
-This approach is not sustainable beyond a couple hundred custom domains.
+You could use SAN certs through SNI as described in our How do I enable SSL for my app that has more than 100 custom domains? article in the Help Center.